reactabular/reactabular/README.md

 getInitialState() {
     return {
         ...
-        // Search `onResult` will emit a structure like this
+        // Search `onChange` will emit a structure like this
         search: {
-            data: data,
             query: '',
+            column: '',
         },
         ...
     };